 First came softer rear shock springs.
 Next was 35mm Betor forks mated to a Honda 450 front brake with Ferodo linings.
 What a difference!

-Over the winter of ’99 the engine got worked on to improve performance.
+Over the winter of '99 the engine got worked on, to improve performance.
 A cam, head work, bigger valves, larger carb, rod and piston.
 I also installed an XL175 Honda rear wheel, which saved 3.5 pounds!
-With these modifications, it’s definitely a lot faster (check out my Year 2000 Racing Diary).
+With these modifications, it's definitely a lot faster.
+(Check out my Racing Diary for the year 2000).